 Summary of the Agreements between IP Group plc and the University of Sheffield – overview and impacts

 This document is intended to provide a broad overview of the Agreements between the University of Sheffield and IP Group plc.
 It is primarily aimed at staff interested in the terms of the Agreements between the University and IP Group (IPG), relating to the commercial exploitation of University of Sheffield intellectual property (IP) and is not intended to be a comprehensive guide to the detailed operation of the agreement.
-If you require more information or have any queries about the Agreements please contact the Commercialisation Team.
+If you require more information or have any queries about the Agreements please contact the Impact & IP team.

 Two Agreements between University of Sheffield and IPG describe commercialisation of IP with ‘medical’ and ‘non-medical’ applications in different ways.
-This separation is for historic reasons but does not impact how ideas should be submitted to the commercialisation team.
+This separation is for historic reasons but does not impact how ideas should be submitted to the Impact & IP team.

 The two Agreements enable IPG to work with the University to commercialise University IP but are not intended to prevent the University from undertaking research activity where the funder may require access to, or ownership of, IP arising from the funded work (e.g. collaborations, consultancy or contract research).

 The ‘Non-Medical Agreement’ gives IPG exclusive rights to commercialise University of Sheffield owned IP for non-medical applications through both licence opportunities and spin-out companies.
 This Agreement has been in place since August 2008 and has a 10 year term from the start of the arrangement.
 In return for these rights IPG have raised money for investment in the University´s IP and the University benefits from close relationships with IPGs business builders.